Contact force

 Contact force example - leaning

-When you lean against a wall, your body exerts contact force on the wall
+When you lean against a wall, your body exerts contact force on the wall | Image: Force in Physics

 When a boy leans against a wall, a contact force is generated between his body and the wall.
 This contact force arises because the boy’s body is in direct contact with the wall.
 As he leans, his body applies a force to the wall, and in response, the wall exerts an equal and opposite force on his body.
-This interaction illustrates the principle of contact forces, where objects in physical contact exert forces on each other, in this case, supporting the boy’s weight and preventing him from falling.
+This interaction demonstrates contact forces, where objects in physical contact exert forces on each other, in this case, supporting the boy’s weight and preventing him from falling.

 Hitting